N-Bit parallel adder

 - N-bit parallel subtractor

-The Full Adder is capable of adding only two single digit binary number along with a carry input.
-But in practical we need to add binary numbers which are much longer than just one bit.
-To add two n-bit binary numbers we need to use the n-bit parallel adder.
-It uses a number of full adders in cascade.
+The Full Adder is capable of adding only two single-digit binary number along with a carry input.
+But in practice, you need to add binary numbers which are much longer than just one bit.
+To add two n-bit binary numbers you need to use the n-bit parallel adder.
+It uses several full adders in cascade.
 The carry output of the previous full adder is connected to carry input of the next full adder.

 The subtraction can be carried out by taking the 1’s or 2’s complement of the number to be subtracted.
-For example we can perform the subtraction (A-B) by adding either 1’s or 2’s complement of B to A. That means we can use a binary adder to perform the binary subtraction.
+For example, you can perform the subtraction (A-B) by adding either 1’s or 2’s complement of B to A. That means you can use a binary adder to perform the binary subtraction.

 4-bit parallel subtractor

 The number to be subtracted (B) is first passed through inverters to obtain its 1’s complement.
 The 4-bit adder then adds A and 2’s complement of B to produce the subtraction.
 S3 S2 S1 S0 represents the result of binary subtraction (A-B) and carry output Cout represents the polarity of the result.
 If A > B Cout = 0 and the result of binary form (A-B) then Cout = 1 and the result is in the 2’s complement form.